lurado/BetterAppleDocsets/README.md

 # double-click the generated ~/Desktop/iOS_API_Reference.docset
 ```

-Run `./hyphen.rb --help` for the full command-line reference.
+Run `ruby hyphen.rb --help` for the full command-line reference.

+(You should repeat this after each major Xcode update to refresh your docset.)

 If you see this warning while adding your docset to Dash, simply ignore it and click _Install_: